Ultimate Cheshire Real Estate Investing Guide for 2026

 Housing

 In the lease market, the median gross rent in Cheshire is .
-Median gross rent across the state is , with a nationwide gross median of .
+The same indicator throughout the state is , with a national gross median of .

-The rate of occupied homes and apartments in Cheshire is , and the percentage of vacant homes and apartment buildings is .
+The percentage of occupied homes and apartments in Cheshire is , and the percentage of empty homes and multi-family units is .

 Cheshire Rent & Ownership